 Who We Are

-Ethnic Communities Council of Victoria (ECCV) is a member and Victorian representative council of the Federation of Ethnic Communities’ Council of Australia (FECCA).
+We are the Victorian representative council of the Federation of Ethnic Communities’ Council of Australia (FECCA).

 What We Do